algal/inspiration-talk-RWDevCon/inspiration.md

 ![center 120%](/Users/alexis/workspace/RW/DevCon/inspiration/image-clojure-epochal/epochal-time-model.png)

-^ I was reminded of Parfit's discuttion of identity when I heard Hickey talking about this, which is the conceptual model underlying the Clojure's concurrency primitives.
+^ I was reminded of Parfit's discusion of identity when I heard Hickey talking about this, which is the conceptual model of change underlying the Clojure's concurrency primitives.

 ^ Hickey calls an "identity" any logical continuously existing thing in the world, like a person.
 Every identity has a "state" that changes thru time.
 At any single point in time, that state can be described by a "value", which is a snapshot of its state.

-^ In Clojure, An "identity" in the world is represented in software by a reference type, a variable a bit like a pointer.
-And as time passes, that reference is updated to point to a succession of values, represented via immutable persistent data structures.
-These structures also provides concurrency control.
+^ In Clojure there is a system of special reference types for representing identities, and immutable persistent data structures for representing values, and they have nice concurrency semantics.

 ^ I was thinking revisiting this recently whent thinking about the meaning of value types in Swift.
 Value types are ideal for expressing the idea of a value, an permanent snapshot of a moment.
 When people want a clear why to think about how to use structs and constants in their app architecture, I think the best thing to study is this model from Clojure.
 And a lot of recent talks about Swift have been essentially restating its model.